-Generic Name: Cyclosporine Injection (SYE kloe SPOR in)
+Generic name: Cyclosporine Injection (SYE kloe spor een)

 - You may have more of a chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.
 Some infections have been very bad and even deadly.

 - Lymphoma and other cancers have happened in people who take cyclosporine injection or drugs like it.
 This has been deadly in some cases.
 Talk with the doctor.

 - If cyclosporine injection is given with other drugs that work on the immune system, it can add to the chance of getting an infection or lymphoma or other cancers.
 Call your doctor right away if you have a change in color or size of a mole; a lump in the armpit, groin, or neck; or any new or changing skin lump or growth.
 Talk with the doctor.

 - Call your doctor right away if you have any signs of infection like fever, chills, flu-like signs, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or a wound that will not heal.

 - This medicine may cause kidney problems in some patients.
 Talk with the doctor.

 - High blood pressure has happened with cyclosporine injection.
 Have your blood pressure checked as you have been told by your doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - There is more than 1 brand of cyclosporine injection.
 One brand cannot safely be used for the other.
 The doctor will tell you about any needed change.